Discovery and recovery of crystalline materials with property-conditioned transformers: Introduction

 \section{Introduction}

-Developing new functional materials has historically been a time-consuming process, with new materials applications often discovered serendipitously or promising candidates taking many decades of careful synthesis and characterisation before having tangible impacts\cite{cheetham_chemical_2022}.
-There are many barriers that make discovery of new materials challenging, including navigating the vast compositional space of inorganic materials and effectively characterising newly synthesised candidates\cite{antypov2025discovery, merchant2023scaling, davies2016computational, tiwariExploringWorldFunctional2023}.
-The combinatorial complexity of materials space, which scales exponentially with the number of elements, coupled with polymorphism and structural complexity, requires intelligent approaches to accelerating discovery\cite{nwabaraHighThroughputComputational2025, allahyariCoevolutionarySearchOptimal2020, butlerMachineLearningMolecular2018}.
-Computational chemistry has helped ameliorate some of these problems by offering accurate predictions of the properties of new materials and complementing modern characterisation techniques\cite{hautier2019finding, armstrong2020understanding}.
-However, accurate physics-based computations are generally too computationally expensive to allow for wide and fast explorations of materials space.
+Developing new functional materials has historically been a time-consuming process.
+There are many barriers that make the discovery of new materials challenging, including navigating the vast compositional space of inorganic materials and effectively characterising newly synthesised candidates~\cite{antypov2025discovery, merchant2023scaling, davies2016computational, tiwariExploringWorldFunctional2023}.
+The combinatorial complexity of materials space, which scales exponentially with the number of elements, coupled with polymorphism and structural complexity, requires intelligent approaches to accelerating discovery~\cite{nwabaraHighThroughputComputational2025, allahyariCoevolutionarySearchOptimal2020, butlerMachineLearningMolecular2018}.
+Computational chemistry has helped ameliorate some of these problems by offering accurate predictions of the properties of new materials and complementing modern characterisation techniques~\cite{hautier2019finding, armstrong2020understanding}.
+However, accurate physics-based calculations are generally too computationally expensive to allow for wide and fast explorations of materials space.